GrosSacASac/DOM99/documentation/manychoicesforfrontend.md

 ###Others

 There are many other projects that will help you write client side applications.
 All have their advantages/problems.
 It will take you weeks/month maybe even years to browse them all and compare them.
 You have to make a choice at some point.

+todo how well do framework scale, as the number of dom nodes grow ?